-It took about three months to finish this one phone call.
-When I was done, I had a book called The Rector and the Vestry.
-It is now available on Amazon.
+It took about 3 months to finish this one phone call.
+When I was done, I had written a book called The Rector and the Vestry.
+It is available on Amazon.

 “David, do you know anything that I could use to help train my Vestry members about our polity and our roles to get us all on the same page?”
 I thought for a minute and told him I’d get back to him.

 The Rector and The Vestry is an easy-to-read field guide for congregations in the Anglican Church in North America.
 My goal in writing this book is to describe the polity, purpose, roles, and responsibilities of the Vestry of a congregation, a Rector, and the working relationship between them.
 The book will cover topics about Anglican Polity, Mission, Roles of Rector, Wardens, and Vestry members, Dynamics about church size and attendance, area for financial oversight, accountability, and governance.
 There is a number of topics for discussion and consideration in the Appendix as well.